 When 33-year-old Patrick Barnes died of an autoimmune disease, his family struggled with how to celebrate his memory.
 They found their answer in the compassion, sensitivity and caring of the nurses who cared for Pat.

 DAISY stands for Diseases Attacking the Immune System.
-Pat died from complications of idiopathic thrombocytopenic purpura (ITP), a little known but not uncommon autoimmune disease.
+Pat died from complications of idiopathic thrombocytopenic purpura (ITP), a little known, but not uncommon, autoimmune disease.
 His family members established the not-for-profit DAISY Foundation, based in Glen Ellen, California.

-The DAISY Award, presented in collaboration with The American Organization of Nurse Executives (AONE), is part of the DAISY Foundation’s program to recognize the “super-human” efforts nurses perform.
+The DAISY Award, presented in collaboration with The American Organization of Nurse Executives (AONE), is part of the DAISY Foundation’s program to recognize the super-human efforts nurses perform.

 Based on specific criteria (see nomination form), a registered nurse will be selected monthly to receive The DAISY Award.